10maurycy10/10maurycy10.github.io/content/misc/cc/index.md

 Did that just... saturate everything?
 It's made the oxygen bluer, hydrogen redder and pink stars even pinker.

-It might seem like I'm just picking on Sony, but that's just because I use one of their sensors for astrophotography.
-All cameras have these problems, some are better then others, but none are perfect.

 Once you leave the familiar world of broadband light and pigments, of light bulbs and color charts, the premise of color calibration falls apart.
 There's simply no way to covert the colors seen by a camera to the colors that would be seen by the eye.